 If it’s an on-premise CRM we’re talking about, then maybe it can support your growing business needs, but then again, maybe it can’t.
 It all depends on how much growth you experience and how quickly it all happens.

-With a CRM solution in the cloud, not only do you get accessibility but scalability, too.
+With an online CRM solution in the cloud, not only do you get accessibility but scalability, too.
 Whether you add or lose staff, your software will accommodate you without becoming an expensive albatross.

 3. Great Reliability